CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/general-tab.md

 # General tab

 The **General tab** provides configuration options that control core behaviors in production and resource-related processes within **SAP Business One** enhanced by **CompuTec ProcessForce**.
-These settings define defaults for visibility, automation, scheduling behavior, and data display preferences—impacting how production and resource information is managed and visualized.
+These settings define defaults for visibility, automation, scheduling behavior, and data display preferences - impacting how production and resource information is managed and visualized.

 To access General tab, navigate to: